-Traditionally, it is celebrated from 31 October to 1 November, as the Celtic day began and ended at sunset.
+In the Northern Hemisphere, it is celebrated from October 31st to November 1st, as the Celtic day began and ended at sunset.
 This is about halfway between the autumn equinox and the winter solstice.

 Like Beltane, Samhain was seen as a liminal time, when the boundary between this world and the Otherworld could more easily be crossed.
 This meant the Aos Sí, the ‘spirits’ or ‘fairies’, could more easily come into our world.

 The Celtic holiday is described as a communion with the spirits of the dead who, on this date, were authorized to walk among the living, giving people the opportunity to meet with their dead ancestors.
 To keep the spirits happy and keep the bad ones from their homes, they left food outside, a tradition that evolved into what children do today, going from house to house asking for candy.

 Near Samhain it was customary to carve turnips (later pumpkins, due to an Irish tradition ) and light candles inside them.
 Several centuries later, this tradition has its continuity in the current Halloween celebrations.

 In Wicca, Samhain is deemed to be the most important of the four “greater Sabbats” (Samhain, Yule, Imbolc, Ostara).
 Like all other sabbats, this is a time to pay homage to the deities of Wicca: The Lady (or Triple Goddess), and the Lord (or Horned God).

 Samhain symbolizes the Goddess’ lament for the death of the God.
 Metaphorically, the Goddess (in her aspect of Crone) now prepares for the birth of her son, which will happen during Yule (upon the winter solstice in December).